How to Choose the Best Window Treatments

 "Window treatments can transform a room in ways both subtle and dramatic, giving a space the finishing touch that I feel nothing else does," explains Davina Ogilvie, founder of Wovn Home, a direct-to-consumer brand that makes custom window treatments.
 "The right drapery can add texture and softness, elevating an interior from simple to spectacular."

-Problem is, with so many styles to choose from, finding the right treatment for your home can be the design equivalent to a needle in a haystack.
+The number of styles presents a challenge, though, and finding the right treatment for your home can be the design equivalent to a needle in a haystack.
 To help, Ogilvie is sharing her professional tips for finding the right option for your space.
 Thanks to her advice, throwing shade has never looked so good.

 "They're sometimes referred to as curtains, although the term 'drapes' is more commonly used to indicate custom made, fully lined fabric panels with added fullness to ensure the folds and pleats form and gather beautifully," Ogilvie shares.